anoma/juvix-docs/docs/tutorials/essential.juvix.md

 };
 ```

-The fields of a record can be accessed via their _record projections_
-(`Resource.quantity` and `Resource.price` below).
-For example, the following
 The fields of a record can be accessed via their _record projections_, as demonstrated in the following function with `Resource.quantity` and `Resource.price`.

 ```juvix